 According to data from Numbeo, the cost of living is 8.13% lower than Sydney and rent is, on average, 46.63% lower.
 This extends to purchasing property, too.
 CoreLogic data shows that as of December last year, the median house price in Perth was $456,289, compared to $973,664 in Sydney.

 With its community feel, affordable prices and great natural scenery, Perth is an ideal place to raise a family.
 Family-friendly suburbs are spread out throughout the city and include:

 There’s a lot to love about this suburb, located 8 km North-West of the CBD.
-It boasts a lake, close proximity to the beach, natural reserves and even wildlife sanctuary.
+It boasts a lake, close proximity to the beach, nature reserves and even a wildlife sanctuary.
 Couple that with the low crime rates and it’s an excellent place for families to live.

 Growing families need more space, and Dalkeith offers that in abundance.
-Not only does this riverside suburb have some of the biggest homes in the city, but there’s plenty of parks and wide open spaces.
-While the mansions in the area push the median price up, there are still some options for family homes to accomodate other budgets.
+Not only does this riverside suburb have some of the biggest homes in the city, but there’s plenty of parks and wide-open spaces.
+While the mansions in the area push the median price up, there are still some options for family homes to accommodate other budgets.

 If quiet, clean and safe streets are a priority, you can’t go past Salter Point.
 Surrounded by the Canning River, it offers plenty of places to go for a dip as a family, including the Salter lagoon.
 Overall, the area offers a relaxing and idyllic lifestyle.

 Located 10 km from the city centre, this suburb is developing a reputation as a hidden gem.
 The large lots offer plenty of privacy and despite being quite self-contained with shops and amenities, there’s easy access to the CBD.

 Other suburbs that are a haven for families include Attadale, Floreat, Rossmyone, Swanbourne, Menora and Mount Claremont.

 You might also like: What are the costs in buying a home?
 The upfront and hidden fees